computationalrelativity/RNSC/README.md

 This code is a stand-alone, early version of the `Cactus/WhiskyRNSID` module by SB, that ultimately finished in the [Cactus/Einstein Toolkit](https://einsteintoolkit.org/thornguide/EinsteinInitialData/Hydro_RNSID/documentation.html).

-WARNING
+WARNING/TODOS

  * Error handling is very poor and problematic with multi-threading or MPI.
- * The use of EOS tables should be tested in some detail.
+ * The use of EOS tables should be tested in some detail (note the units).
+ * Add support to generate sequences as present in the original rns code.

 HISTORY

  * SB 07/2022 started